What do you, the trees, and a hamster have in common? Give up? You all need water.

 it.
 Why?
 Your body has lots of important jobs and it needs water to do many of them.

-For instance, your blood, which
+For instance, your blood, which contains

-those tiny cells would die and your body would stop working.
+tiny cells would die and your body would stop working.

 Water is also in lymph (say: limf), a fluid that is part of your immune

 system, which helps you fight off illness.
 Water helps keep your temperature

 normal.
 You need water to digest your food and get rid of waste.
 Water is needed for

 poop.
 And you can bet that water is the main ingredient in perspiration, also called